UsamaAshraf/nextjs-quiz/README.md

 Such calculations should be executed on the server-side.

 - Create an interesting, meaningful link between the topic entered by the user and the questions returned.

+- Division of global context perhaps, e.g. separate for questions, as opposed to having one app context.